MichaelBaynon/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What are the required parts of class components?
+- [ ] What are the required parts of class components? component and render

 - [ ] Name at least three lifecycle methods?
+      componentDidMount, componentDidUpdate, componentWillUnmount

-- [ ] Why are forms used so often in web applications and software?
+- [ ] Why are forms used so often in web applications and software? to take in user input effectlively

-- [ ] What advantages are there by using a forms library like Formik?
+- [ ] What advantages are there by using a forms library like Formik? it deals with a lot of the hard and time expensive tasks but taking care of everything in the back end

-- [ ] Why do we write tests for our apps?
+- [ ] Why do we write tests for our apps? to ensure they are bug free and we are confident in our code

 ## Project Set Up